Syria opposition says willing to govern with regime ‘diplomats, technocrats’

 A new round of UN-brokered Syria peace talks got underway earlier this week.

-The government delegation, which arrived in Geneva on Friday, held its first meeting with United Nations mediator Staffan de Mistura, with a second session set for Monday.
+The government delegation arrived in Geneva on Friday and held its first meeting with United Nations mediator Staffan de Mistura.

 Political transition in the war-ravaged country, and particularly Assad’s future, are the key obstacles at the negotiations, which aim to set up an interim government in six months ahead of UN-monitored presidential and parliamentary elections within 18 months.